tqmai/change-healthcare-takehome-2/INSTRUCTIONS.md

 - Implement the project in TypeScript
 - Implement functionality to periodically re-download the game data file (in case it has updated)
 -  You dont need to set up a separate server/backend for the scope of this takehome.
 But it would be nice if you can import the data but use fetch/axios to make a get request

+## Additional notes

+Though it usually isn't good to pre-optimize things, the goal of this take-home is to see how much do you know about React outside of what Codesmith taught you.
+As a starting point look into:
+- unnecessary rendering
+- css organization
+- unnecessary items in state
+- file structure
+- stylistic improvements
+- hooks

+It would be nice to have a brief writeup highlighting the technical decisions you've made.